Emotional Healing and Trauma Awareness in Plant Medicine Work

 This is why the container of the ceremony, the pacing of the process, and the support available all matter.

 Healing does not require pushing beyond one’s capacity.
 We prefer gentle sustainable movement.
+The desire to push forward as fast as possible is mostly bypassing in disguise.

 Meeting What Arises